openstack/neutron/doc/source/devref/openvswitch_agent.rst

 A VM is spawned passing to Nova the port-id of a parent port associated with a trunk.
 Neutron will pass to Nova the bridge where to plug the vif as part of the vif details.
-The os-vif driver creates the trunk bridge br-trunk-1 if it does not exist in plug().
+The os-vif driver creates the trunk bridge tbr-trunk-id if it does not exist in plug().
-It will create the tap interface tap1 and plug it into br-trunk-1 setting the parent port ID in the external-ids.
+It will create the tap interface tap1 and plug it into tbr-trunk-id setting the parent port ID in the external-ids.
 The OVS agent will be monitoring the creation of ports on the trunk bridges.
 When it detects that a new port has been created on the trunk bridge, it will do the following:

 ::

- ovs-vsctl add-port br-trunk-1 tp-patch-trunk -- set Interface tp-patch-trunk type=patch options:peer=tp-patch-int
- ovs-vsctl add-port br-int tp-patch-int tag=3 -- set Interface tp-patch-int type=patch options:peer=tp-patch-trunk
+ ovs-vsctl add-port tbr-trunk-id tpt-parent-id -- set Interface tpt-parent-id type=patch options:peer=tpi-parent-id ovs-vsctl add-port br-int tpi-parent-id tag=3 -- set Interface tpi-parent-id type=patch options:peer=tpt-parent-id

-A patch port is created to connect the trunk bridge to the integration bridge. tp-patch-trunk, the trunk bridge side of the patch is not associated to any tag.
-It will carry untagged traffic. tp-patch-int, the br-int side the patch port is tagged with VLAN 3.
+A patch port is created to connect the trunk bridge to the integration bridge. tpt-parent-id, the trunk bridge side of the patch is not associated to any tag.
+It will carry untagged traffic. tpi-parent-id, the br-int side the patch port is tagged with VLAN 3.
 We assume that the trunk is on network1 that on this host is associated with VLAN 3.
-The OVS agent will set the trunk ID in the external-ids of tp-patch-trunk and tp-patch-int.
+The OVS agent will set the trunk ID in the external-ids of tpt-parent-id and tpi-parent-id.
 If the parent port is associated with one or more subports the agent will process them as described in the next paragraph.